 You can float an element to the left or right, or none which will keep it in its natural position in the page flow.

 Floating multiple elements will stack them side by side.
 This layout technique is used in many native Webflow components such as columns, Collection lists, and nav links.
 You can also accomplish these layout tasks with flexbox.

 None is the default setting for most elements and will position the element in the normal document flow.
 If an element has an inherited float setting, for example from a larger breakpoint, you can restore its natural position on the page by setting the float to none.

-Floating an element to the left will position it to the left within the parent element.
-This setting will also stack any element to the right or below directly next to the element unless they have a clear setting applied.
+Floating an element to the left will position it left within the parent element.
+This setting will also stack any element to the right or below, directly next to the element unless it has a clear setting applied.

 Setting clear on an element will ensure that it will not wrap around a floating element.
-This setting can be applied on any element stacked below the floated element, but cannot be applied to the floated element itself.
+This setting can be applied on any element stacked below the floating element, but cannot be applied to the floating element itself.

 Clear none is the default setting for most elements.
 Elements set to clear non will stack next to or wrap around any floating element directly above it in the document flow.

 If an element has an inherited clear setting, for example from a larger breakpoint, you can clear any clear setting by setting the clear to none.

 Clear left prevents an element from wrapping around an element floating to the left.

 Clear right prevents an element from wrapping around an element floating to the right.